 This drawing is an attempt to capture the past and the present in one panoramic frame.
 Through appropriation and collage, I have knitted what I hope conveys the moving stillness that is African and African American culture.
 Over the decades (even centuries) traditions of dance and celebration are still valued and practiced in both cultures even today.

 Time is an intricate concept and I’ve had a particularly difficult time drawing it.
 It is elusive, but ever-present, a guiding force in our daily lives that is the framework upon which we build our economies and relationships.
 We spend the majority of our days chasing it and our last breaths begging for more.
-I believe time has a life of its own, one that, if we are lucky, we catch a glimpse of in awe.
+I believe Time has a life of its own, one that, if we are lucky, we capture in awe.